cid-harvard/vis-toolkit/README.md

 ## What it should achieve

+* Should be fast, kept simple
-* Create multiple instances of visualizations on the same page Configurable to be customized
+* Create multiple instances of visualizations on the same page
+* Customized visual design
-Default values should be coherent
+* Default values should be coherent
-Extensible to add new functionalities
+* Extensible to add new functionalities
-Performances
+* Performances
-Testings
+* Testings
-Consistent input file
+* Consistent input file
-Export
+* Export: svg, png, ..
-Make sure it works for all types of data
+* Make sure it works for all types of data
-Animation
+* Animation
-Dealing with missing data
+* Dealing with missing data
-Labels for long names
+* Labels for long names
-Guaranty that exported SVG will be correct
+* Guaranty that exported SVG will be correct
-Make components as reusable as possible (e.g. axis, ..)
+* Make components as reusable as possible (e.g. axis, ..)
-Customizable tooltips
+* Customizable tooltips
-Lazy data loading
+* Lazy data loading
-Capture state (and enable slide shows)
+* Capture state (and enable slide shows)
+* Dynamically load data
+* Some storytelling feature: step by step animation, etc.